 Aug.
 1, 1775, there was raised at Prospect Hill, Charlestown, for a flag-staff, a mast seventy-six feet high, which came out of a schooner that was burnt at Chelsea.

 In September 1775, Arnold made his famous expedition through Maine to Canada, and, when drifting down the gentle current of the Dead River, came suddenly in sight of a lofty mountain covered with snow, at the foot of which he encamped three days, raising the Continental flag over his tent.
 What its color was, or the devices upon it, we have no means of ascertaining.
 The mountain is now known as 'Mount Bigelow,'-tradition asserting that Major Bigelow, of Arnold's little army, ascended to its summit, hoping to see the spires of Quebec.

-During September 1775, two strong floating batteries were, launched on the Charles River, and opened fire, in October, upon Boston, which caused great alarm and damaged several houses.
-They appear to have been scows made of strong planks, pierced near the water-line for oars, and along the sides higher up for light, and musketry.
+In September 1775, two strong floating batteries were, launched on the Charles River, and opened fire, in October, on Boston, which caused great alarm and damaged several houses.
+They appear to have been scows made of strong planks, pierced near the water line for oars, and along the sides higher up for light, and musketry.
 Their ensign was a pine tree flag.
 The six schooners first commissioned by the United Colonies sailed under the pine tree flag.

 Colonel Reed, in a letter from Cambridge to Colonels Glover and Moylan, under date Oct.
 30, 1775, says: